Seeking David and Hashem

 For truly this entire expression is contained in Hashem's Holy Name, attesting to their mutual union and inter-inclusion.
 It is not just a poetic metaphor, but a literal truth encoded in the structure of the Name itself.
 The Holy Name becomes a love-letter, written by Hashem into creation, saying: David is embedded in Me, and I in him., This is shared love reflecting love back to itself — a mutual gaze, a shared declaration, a cosmic wedding vow.

-Just like Chava was bone of his bones and flesh of his flesh, so David is bones and flesh of Hashem, by having his name literally be part of the name Hashem Y*H*V*H. Just like Chava was created united with Adam, was separated from him and then brought back, so David was created united with Hashem, separated through his incident with Bas Sheva, and brought back to Hashem with complete teshuvah, return, for which reason he is called baal teshuvah.
-Until he accomplished his mission and brought complete teshuvah into the world, Israel was not able to return to Hashem after the Egyptian golus in full and eternal תָמִ֑יד tomid attachment.
-Without this total and absolute attachment to Hashem, the Children of Israel could only attach to Hashem's appointed king, but not to Hashem directly.
-But, in the future, Israel will indeed seek and find David within their hearts and souls, and through this aspect, be able to return in complete repentance, teshuvah, and attach themselves to Hashem in perfect and eternal union where there is no separation between them and Hashem.
+Just like Chava was bone of his bones and flesh of his flesh, so David is bones and flesh of Hashem, by having his name literally be part of the name Hashem Y-H-V-H. Just like Chava was created united with Adam, was separated from him and then brought back, so David was created united with Hashem in his very Name, separated through his incident with Bas Sheva, and brought back to Hashem with complete teshuvah, return, for which reason he is called baal teshuvah.
+Until he accomplished his mission and brought complete teshuvah into the world, Israel was not able to return to Hashem after the Egyptian golus in full and eternal attachment.
+Without this total and absolute attachment to Hashem, the Children of Israel could only attach to Hashem's appointed king, but not to Hashem himself.
+But, in the future, Israel will indeed seek and find David within their hearts and souls, and through this aspect, be able to return in complete repentance, teshuvah, and attach themselves to Hashem's Name in perfect and eternal union where there is no separation between them and His Name.

 Comments